Medical Student Clerkships

-- Family Medicine: Explore our personalized patient-centered medical home practice in La Quinta, CA., our two- to four-week clerkship in an ambulatory, state-of-the-art facility.
-Work with nationally recognized faculty in Family Medicine.
+- Family Medicine - Explore our personalized patient-centered medical home practice in La Quinta, CA., our two- to four-week clerkship in an ambulatory, state-of-the-art facility, as well as in a nearby free clinic, and a large FQHC community clinic, with nationally recognized faculty in Family Medicine.

-- Geriatric Medicine: This two- to four-week clerkship is designed to provide the medical student with an in-depth exposure to high-quality care for the elderly population.
+- Geriatrics - This two- to four-week clerkship is designed to provide the medical student with an in-depth exposure to high-quality care for the elderly population.
 The rotation focuses on evaluation and management of the medical and psychosocial aspect of aging.
 It exposes the student to rehabilitation, chronic care, and ambulatory clinic, as well as inpatient consultations and hospice care.

 - Nephrology - This four-week clerkship is designed to provide an in-depth exposure to general nephrology with a focus on evaluation and management of in-patient nephrology care and ambulatory nephrology care with an emphasis on chronic kidney disease.
 Students will also have the opportunity for exposure to aspects of renal transplantation and procedures.

-- Ambulatory Internal Medicine: The goal of this elective clerkship is to enable the medical student to gain competence providing comprehensive medical care for patients as well as coordination of care in a medical home environment.
-Students will improve their skills as effective communicators with patients and their families and learn to advocate on behalf of patients to address the psychological, social and economic determinants of health.
-The rotation will be taught in practice environments that have the student in direct patient contact.
-The rotation will advance the knowledge, skill and ability that form the basis of an exciting career in internal medicine.
-The focus on the medical knowledge required for ambulatory based medical care and the professionalism needed to be successful is the skill set we are committed to teaching students who elect this rotation.
+- Ambulatory Internal Medicine - This goal of this elective clerkship is to enable the medical student to gain competence in providing comprehensive medical care and coordination of care in the medical home environment.
+Students will improve their skills as effective communicators with patients and their families as they learn through direct patient care, in addressing the psychological, social and economic determinants of health.

 Turnkey furnished two-bedroom condominiums are provided free of charge for medical students conducting their clerkships while at Eisenhower Medical Center.
 These condominiums are located within private, guard-gated country clubs.